rochars/wavefile/CONTRIBUTING.md

 **wavefile** welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.

+## Sample files for tests
+Real world files are needed to test **wavefile** features.
+As some aspects of the WAVE format specification are not quite popular, files with some characteristics may be hard to obtain.

+If you plan to add sample files to be used in tests, they should go on the *test/files/* folder.

+Look at the [ROADMAP.md](https://github.com/rochars/wavefile/blob/master/ROADMAP.md) to see if you have any .wav file that could be used to test the incoming features.

+### Files created by yourself
+If you created the file yourself you should use this naming convention:
+bitDepth-SampleRate-numChannels-origin-fileSpecificData.wav

+*origin* is the software used to create the file (like Reaper).

+*fileSpecificData* may appear many times, one for each characteristic of the file that is considered relevant.

+example:
+16bit-8kHz-1c-reaper-adpcm.wav

+### Files from the web
+If you add a file that is publicly available on the web, the file should keep the same name from where it was originally available and be included in *test/files/ORIGINS.md*.

+Publicaly available files that have been modified for test purposes should follow this naming convention:
+originalNameOfTheFile-fileSpecificData.wav

+Where *fileSpecificData* may appear many times, one for each characteristic of the file that is considered relevant.
+The original file should also be present and listed in *test/files/ORIGINS.md*.

 ## Bug fixes and features
 Bug fixes and features should always come with tests.
 Look at other tests to see how they should be structured.